-Say hello to the best eggless peanut butter cookies ever!
-They are soft and chewy with perfectly golden crispy edges and a classic nutty flavor.
-Made in one bowl without eggs, butter or dairy, these melt in your mouth vegan peanut butter cookies are ready in 20 minutes, are gluten-free friendly, and can be baked in the oven or air fryer.
+Learn how to make the best vegan peanut butter cookies with soft chewy centers and golden brown crispy edges.
+Made in one bowl without eggs, butter or dairy, these melt in your mouth peanut butter cookies are ready in 20 minutes, are gluten-free friendly, and can be baked in the oven or air fryer!

-As a busy mom, I know having quick and easy vegan cookie recipes in your back pocket is a lifesaver.
-Just like my vegan chocolate chip cookies, this delicious peanut butter cookie recipe is made with no eggs, just simple pantry ingredients.
-And with only one bowl, clean up is a breeze!
+As a busy mom, I know having quick and easy cookie recipes in your back pocket is a lifesaver.
+Just like my vegan chocolate chip cookies, this flavorful vegan peanut butter cookie recipe is made without eggs or dairy, just simple pantry ingredients.

-But my family's obsession with peanut butter does not stop at these pb cookies!
-If you're a big peanut butter fan too, here's a few of our favorite recipes with peanut butter (sweet and savory!) like vegan peanut butter cups, vegan banana bread; and spicy tofu noodle bowl.
+If you're obsessed with peanut butter like our family is, here's a few more of our favorite recipes with peanut butter (sweet and savory!): vegan peanut butter cups, vegan banana bread, and spicy tofu noodle bowl.

 Why You’ll Love this Recipe!